invertase/react-native-firebase/docs/firestore/usage/index.md

 const snapshot = await query.get({ source: 'cache' });
 ```

 You can build data bundles with the Admin SDK.
-For more information about building and serving data bundles, see Firebase Firestore documentation on [Data bundles](https://firebase.google.com/docs/firestore/bundles)
+For more information about building and serving data bundles, see Firebase Firestore main documentation on [Data bundles](https://firebase.google.com/docs/firestore/bundles) as well as their "[Bundle Solutions](https://firebase.google.com/docs/firestore/solutions/serve-bundles)" page